-Kev individuals
+Key individuals

-Moberg Pharma is dependent on the Company's senior executives and other key individuals, to be able to engage in high-quality marketing, business and product development, and related operations among other things.
+Moberg Pharma is dependent on the Company's senior executives and other key individuals, to be able to engage in high-quality business and product development, and related operations among other things.
 Should the Company lose one of its key employees, this could delay or cause interruptions to development programs, the licensing-out or commercialization of the Company's product candidates.
 Such delays or interruptions could adversely affect the Company's expansion and growth.

-In addition to internal key personnel, Moberg Pharma also depends on certain executives employed by sales and distribution organizations, contract manufacturers and other key suppliers.
+In addition to internal key personnel, Moberg Pharma also depends on certain executives employed by contract manufacturers and other key suppliers.
 There is a risk that it may not be possible to maintain these relationships over time.